avajs/ava/docs/recipes/vue.md

 // Setup vue files to be processed by `require-extension-hooks-vue` hooks('vue').plugin('vue').push();
-// Setup vue and js files to be processed by `require-extension-hooks-babel` hooks(['vue', 'js']).plugin('babel').push();
+// Setup Vue and JS files to be processed by `require-extension-hooks-babel` hooks(['vue', 'js']).plugin('babel').push();
 ```

 You can find more information about setting up Babel with AVA in the [babelrc recipe](babelrc.md).